hupe1980/awsrecon/README.md

   -o, --output string       output filename
       --profile string      AWS profile
-      --region strings      AWS regions (default all aws regions) -A, --user-agent string   user-agent ot use (default "awsrecon") -v, --version             version for awsrecon
+      --region strings      AWS regions (default all aws regions) -A, --user-agent string   user-agent to use (default "awsrecon") -v, --version             version for awsrecon

 Use "awsrecon [command] --help" for more information about a command.